whitneyburton/portfolios/students/bret_doucette/20150814-bret_doucette-m1.markdown

 The Bad:

 * I was not able to write this program recursively and only implemented it iteratively.
 In addition, I still don't feel comfortable with the iterative approach.
-I would like to redo this project in the future.
+I would like to re-do this project in the future.

 The Ugly: